metaplex-foundation/developer-hub/src/pages/core/guides/onchain-ticketing-with-appdata.md

 ### The Create Ticket Instruction
 The Create Event Instruction sets up an event as a digital asset in the form of a collection asset, allowing you to include all related tickets and event data in a seamless and organized manner.

-The whole instruction closely resemble the `create_event` one since the goal are very similar, but this time instead of creating the event asset, we’re going to create the ticket asset that will be contained inside of the even collection
+The whole instruction closely resemble the `create_event` one since the goal are very similar, but this time instead of creating the event asset, we’re going to create the ticket asset that will be contained inside of the `event collection`

 ```rust
 #[derive(Accounts)]